SadRobotGG/BronCena/README.md

 Bron's friend the Kyrian Steward has joined the party!
 More companions to be supported soon.

+**Even though Bron is going away in Dragonflight, Bron Cena will live on in his memory as an add-on for adding fun audio cues**

 ### Commands & Configuration

 `/bron` to open up the options.